linesbetween/idc-back-end/README.md

 An application can read files, guesses what the contents are and creates and index of documents.
 (1) Open a folder, the classifier will classify the documents automatically (2) The Classifier could continue to update
-(3) Store the Classifier and dataset into database
+(3) Store the Classifier and dataset into database.

 ### 2. technology